 When pure digital wealth managers or financial advisors with incomplete information give you investment recommendations they often do so based on the mistaken assumption that your investment portfolio with them equals your entire net worth.
 For most people, this is clearly not the case.

-For example, public investments in stocks and bonds make up roughly 25% of my net worth. ~38% of my net worth is comprised of physical real estate.
+For example, public investments in stocks and bonds make up roughly 25% of my net worth. ~38% of my net worth is comprised of physical real estate and private real estate investments.
 Another ~12% of my net worth is made up of risk-free assets such as CDs.

-Finally, the remaining 25% of my net worth is made up of my online business.
+Finally, the remaining 25% of my net worth is my online business.
 My net worth is diverse because like most people, I have diverse interests.
 Life is not just about making money to invest in stocks and bonds!

 Net Worth Composition Is Conservative